metalbear-co/mirrord.dev/content/stories/2-rockspoon/index.md

 ---
 title: "Leonard Melo"
-description: "[mirrord] allowed me to test and debug local changes, in our cloud environment, in one go and without the hassles of a shared staging environment"
+description: "We are using mirrord... to debug issues and test local changes, in our shared staging environment, without impacting other developers. "
 date: 2023-07-31T06:00:00+00:00
 lastmod: 2023-07-31T06:00:00+00:00
 position: "Software Engineer | RockSpoon"